elastic/azure-marketplace/README.md

 **_and_**

-* supply the public certificate in CER format from the PKCS#12 archive passed with `esHttpCertBlob` parameter, using the `appGatewayEsHttpCertBlob` parameter.
+* supply the public certificate in PEM format from the PKCS#12 archive passed with `esHttpCertBlob` parameter, using the `appGatewayEsHttpCertBlob` parameter.
 Application Gateway whitelists certificates used by VMs in the backend pool.
 This can be extracted from the PKCS#12 archive of the `esHttpCertBlob` parameter using